junxit/us-congress-bills-115/metadata.md

 - 2017-06-08 — The Speaker designated the Honorable Steve Womack to act as Chairman of the Committee.
 - 2017-06-08 — The previous question was ordered pursuant to the rule. (consideration: CR H4801)
 - 2017-06-08 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2017-06-12 — Received in the Senate.
+- 2017-06-13 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.